osisoft/AVEVA-Adapter-MQTT-Docs/content/main/shared-content/health/health-and-diagnostics.md

 # Health and Diagnostics

-PI Adapters produce various types of health data.
+AVEVA Adapters produce various types of health data.
 You can use health data to ensure that your adapters are running properly and that data flows to the configured OMF endpoints.
 For more information on available adapter health data, see [health](xref:AdapterHealth).

-PI Adapters also produce diagnostic data.
+AVEVA Adapters also produce diagnostic data.
 You can use diagnostic data to find more information about a particular adapter instance.
 Diagnostic data lives alongside the health data and you can egress it using a health endpoint and setting `EnableDiagnostics` to`true`.
 You can configure `EnableDiagnostics` in the system's [General configuration](xref:GeneralConfiguration).
 For more information on available adapter diagnostics data, see [diagnostics](xref:AdapterDiagnostics).

 In OSIsoft Cloud Services (OCS), both health and diagnostics data are created as assets.
 The data are available in the Asset Explorer and you can use them in the OCS Trend feature.
 For more information, see the OCS documentation [Assets](https://docs.osisoft.com/bundle/ocs/page/add-organize-data/organize-data/assets/asset-concept.html).